opennorth/represent-reps/README.md

-# Represent API: Representatives
+# Represent Representatives

-[Represent](http://represent.opennorth.ca) is the open database of Canadian elected representatives and electoral districts.
-It provides a RESTful API to boundary, representative, and postcode resources.
+[Represent](http://represent.opennorth.ca) is the open database of Canadian elected officials and electoral districts.
+It provides a [REST API](http://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.

 This repository provides an API to elected officials.
-It depends on [represent-boundaries](http://github.com/rhymeswithcycle/represent-boundaries).
-It expects source data to be available at a provided URL, formatted as a JSON array -- for example, from [ScraperWiki](http://scraperwiki.com/).

-The [represent-canada](http://github.com/opennorth/represent-canada) repository provides a full sample app.

 API documentation is available at [represent.opennorth.ca/api/](http://represent.opennorth.ca/api/#representativeset).

+The [represent-canada](http://github.com/opennorth/represent-canada) repository provides a master Django project, and points to packages which add boundary, postal code, and map features.

 ## Configuration

-Set `REPRESENTATIVES_BOUNDARYSERVICE_URL` to the base URL for a Represent boundaries API, e.g. `http://represent.opennorth.ca/`
+Set `REPRESENTATIVES_BOUNDARYSERVICE_URL` to the base URL for a Represent Boundaries API, e.g. `http://represent.opennorth.ca/`

 ## Adding data

-Create a representative set using the Django admin.
-(See Django docs for how to set that up.)
+Create a representative set using the Django admin site and then run the "Update from data source" action.

-Then, from the representative sets list in the admin, check the set you just created and choose the Update from ScraperWiki action.

-This will pull from the linked scraper and creative Representative objects, which you can then check in the Django admin.

-For more information on the format expected from scrapers, see the Represent [documentation](http://represent.opennorth.ca/api/#representative).

-## Contact
+## Bugs?
+Questions?

-Please use [GitHub Issues](http://github.com/opennorth/represent-canada/issues) for bug reports.
-You can also contact represent@opennorth.ca.
+This project's main repository is on GitHub: [http://github.com/rhymeswithcycle/represent-reps](http://github.com/rhymeswithcycle/represent-postcodes), where your contributions and forks are greatly welcomed.
+Please submit bug reports, feature requests, and feedback to [represent-canada](http://github.com/opennorth/represent-canada).

+Released under the MIT license